 A faculty member at the nation’s number one art school, The New School / Parsons School of Design, American Artist makes thought experiments that mine the history of technology, race, and knowledge production, beginning with their legal name change in 2013.
 Their artwork primarily takes the form of sculpture, software, video, installation, new media, and writing to consider Black labor and visibility within networked life.
 It’s a heady, thoughtful, deliberate and fascinating practice.

 Dylan Mulvaney (she/they)

 We tend to overuse the term “authentic” in the world of social media.
 But that’s a fitting word to describe the content on Dylan’s accounts.
 Other words would be exhilarating, honest, and (deeply) personal.
-Mulvaney shares her journey from a cisgender man to a trans woman with incredible bravery, transparency and more then a little humor.
+Mulvaney shares her journey as a trans woman with incredible transparency and more than a little humor.
 I’ve found myself cheering and tearing at her colorful and heartfelt story on the daily.
-Her boundless energy and unmistakable happiness as she embarks on a journey do not diminish the bravery of her being so very, very public about it.
-And if it doesn’t help you better understand and empathize with the challenges facing trans members of our family, then you’re dead inside.
+Her boundless energy and unmistakable happiness do not diminish the bravery of her being so very, very public about herself in a world often backlashing against it (hello, Bud Light haters).
+And if that doesn’t help you better understand and empathize with the challenges facing trans members of our family, then you’re dead inside.

-This list is only the smallest tip of an iceberg of incredible LGBTQ-oriented content on the internet.
-So whether you are an activist or ally, boi or gurrrllllllll, queer or here, take some time to search, follow and enjoy these offerings and other creators on social.
+This list is only the smallest tip of the iceberg for the incredible LGBTQ-oriented content on the internet.
+So whether you’re an activist or ally, boi or gurrrllllllll, queer or here, take some time to search, follow, and enjoy these offerings and other creators on social.